-- to create or upgrade community infrastructure for a community associated with the project - this expenditure must be paid (not just incurred) to be a project amount - for site preparation costs for depreciating assets (other than in draining swamp or low-lying land or in clearing land for horticultural plants including grapevines) - for feasibility studies or environmental assessments for the project - to obtain information associated with the project - in seeking to obtain a right to intellectual property - for ornamental trees or shrubs.
+- to create or upgrade community infrastructure for a community associated with the project - this expenditure must be paid (not just incurred) to be a project amount - for site preparation costs for depreciating assets (other than in draining swamp or low-lying land or in clearing land for horticultural plants) - for feasibility studies or environmental assessments for the project - to obtain information associated with the project - in seeking to obtain a right to intellectual property - for ornamental trees or shrubs.

-Mining capital expenditure and transport capital expenditure - see Mining and quarrying and minerals transport on page 25 - can also be a project amount which can be allocated to a project pool and for which a deduction is available.
+Mining capital expenditure and transport capital expenditure - see Mining and quarrying and minerals transport on page 28 - can also be a project amount which you can allocate to a project pool and for which you can claim a deduction.

-The expenditure must not be otherwise deductible or form part of the cost of a depreciating asset.
+The expenditure must not be otherwise deductible or form part of the cost of a depreciating asset held by you.